Skip to main content

 Lactobacillus acidophilus

-• This is the predominant friendly bacteria in the upper intestinal tract.
+• This is the predominant friendly probiotic bacteria in the upper intestinal tract.
 It helps reduce levels of harmful bacteria and yeasts in the small intestine and also produces lactase.

 • Acidophilus is involved in the production of niacin, folic acid and pyridoxine during the digestive process.